Guide to Making Your Own Paper Lanterns

 Take advantage of the paper lantern's built-in battery light.
 Two or three were used to create an ambient glow on our summer dining table outside.

 LED lights are the only acceptable choice for use inside a lantern.
-The paper lantern wattage chart is as follows:
+You can find the paper lantern wattage chart here:

 8″ - 25W